Traveling, events, people: Florence, Italy (9/2018)

 This was only my second visit in Florence so it was good to hear the facts again.
 I’m horrible at memorizing details, dates and names.
 My mind works differently, it looks for connections and analogies.
 So it was not only Flora’s dress in Primavera or that cute tiny baby foot on Raffaello’s painting that reminded me of something familiar, I paid attention also to wavy patterns in colorful angel wings and small buildings that looked exactly like the time machine at Casa Mika and I felt a bit guilty my mind wandered that way.
 I was looking at classical art after all and many of the topics seemed somehow holy.
 Of course it wasn’t all holy that time either.
 The artists painted their patrons in the paintings as well.
 There’s always been a connection between artists and important, influential people, there’s always been money or privileges involved.

 I spent wonderful and extremely informative two and a half hours in Uffizi and after that felt quite exhausted.
 I walked next to the river back to the book cafe and saw the bridges, all of them but especially Ponte Vecchio, crowded that time.
-I asked the nice lady at the cafe a glass of pleasant wine and something gluten-free to eat and she smiled and brought me both including hummus and some gluten-free snacks and I just sat there an hour watching books and thinking how lucky I was to spend that Saturday in Florence and hoped everything would go smoothly the next day (and it did, see my report here).
+I asked the nice lady at the cafe a glass of pleasant wine and something gluten-free to eat and she smiled and brought me both including hummus and some gluten-free snacks and I just sat there an hour watching books and thinking how lucky I was to spend that Saturday in Florence and hoped everything would go smoothly the next day (and it did).

 Below a few pictures of Grazia magazine that Grazia (also one of the Italian girls) kindly carried to me to Florence.
 The whole special edition magazine is both in Italian and English so the interesting conversation between Mika and Pierpaolo Piccioli is easy to read.
 Special thanks to Grazia not just for carrying this giant magazine all the way but also patiently answering my questions on Sunday during the Wired event.
 Hope to be back in Italy soon X